Stamp duty: Australia

 A Stamp Duty revenue stamp of Tasmania from 1892.

 The Australian Federal Government does not levy stamp duty.
 However, stamp duties are levied by the Australian states on various instruments (written documents) and transactions.
 Stamp duty laws can differ significantly between all eight jurisdictions.
 The rates of stamp duty also differ between the jurisdictions (typically up to 5.5%) as do the nature of instruments and transactions subject to duty.
-Some jurisdictions no longer require a physical document to attract what is now often referred to as "transaction duty".
+Some jurisdictions no longer require a physical document to attract what is now often referred to as "transfer duty".

 Major forms of duty include transfer duty on the purchase of land (both freehold and leasehold), buildings, fixtures, plant and equipment, intangible business assets (such as goodwill and intellectual property) debts and other types of dutiable property.
 Another key type of duty is landholder duty, which is imposed on the acquisition of shares in a company or units in a trust that holds land above a certain value threshold.